Home Majors Physical Sciences

-Physical Sciences Degree
+Physical Sciences

 Students study the broad foundations of the physical sciences, including physics, chemistry, earth science, and astronomy, developing strong quantitative and laboratory skills.
 Graduates typically pursue careers in science education, laboratory research, environmental monitoring, technical sales, and as preparation for graduate or professional programs.
 This interdisciplinary approach is particularly well-suited for aspiring science educators.

-What Physical Sciences Graduates Do
+What Physical Sciences graduates do

 Your degree in the physical sciences prepares you for two distinct career trajectories.
 A common path is into education, where you’ll work as a secondary school teacher.
 Your days won't just be spent at the chalkboard; you'll be designing hands-on lab experiments, managing classroom dynamics, and mentoring the next generation of scientists.
 It’s a career built on interpersonal connection and inspiring curiosity.